-- 1. Ability to integrate into a collaboration environment (i.e. merge info into other programs, multi-user simultaneous), - 2.
-Long-term maintenance and useability of files (what happens if software is changed, or you drop service), - 3.
+- 1. Ability to integrate into a collaborative environment (i.e. merge info into other programs, multi-used simultaneous), - 2.
+Long-term maintenance and usability of files (what happens if software is changed, or you drop service), - 3.
 Ability to tie into other data systems - 4.
 Confidentiality

 Many established companies use Microsoft Visio as the standard.
-There has been concern expressed about the number and cost of software updates and the inability to use Visio on a Mac system.
+There has been concern expressed about the number and cost of software updates and inability to use Visio on a Mac system.

-Reference Materials
+Reference Materials: